saravanan-nichi-in/telenet_hinanjo_web_fe_nextjs/README.md

-Telenet : project that is developed using React.js, that uses Next.js (https://nextjs.org/).
+Telenet : project that is developed using Next.js. (https://nextjs.org/).

+# ReactJS

+React is an open-source JavaScript library used for building user interfaces and UI components.
+# NextJS

+It is a extension of react or framework
+Next.js is a popular open-source framework / extension built on top of React that is used for building server-rendered React applications and static websites.

-# Web Application for Admin
+# Web Application

-Web application for Admin, Organization Admin to handle
+Web application for handle different roles ( Admin, Staff & User ) & other responsibilities

 # Folder Structure